awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

  A subscription table is used to define how messages are exchanged within a Greengrass group \(between AWS IoT Greengrass core devices, AWS IoT devices, Lambda functions, and connectors\)\.
 Each entry in the subscription table specifies a source, a destination, and an MQTT topic over which messages are sent or received\.
 Messages can be exchanged only if an entry exists in the subscription table specifying the source \(message sender\), the target \(message recipient\), and the MQTT topic\.
 Subscription table entries specify passing messages in one direction, from the source to the target\.
 If you want two\-way message passing, create two subscription table entries, one for each direction\.

-## MQTT Core Server Certificate Rotation<a name="gg-cert-expire"></a>
+## Certificate Rotation on the MQTT Core Server<a name="gg-cert-expire"></a>

+ Greengrass edge devices use the MQTT core server certificate to authenticate with the Greengrass core device\.
+By default, this certificate expires in 7 days\.
+Its lifetime is limited for security reasons, so that if unauthorized parties obtain the certificate, it cannot be used for long\.

+ For certificate rotation to occur, your Greengrass\-enabled device must be online and able to access the Greengrass cloud service directly on a regular basis\.
+When the certificate expires, the Greengrass core device attempts to connect to the Greengrass cloud service to obtain a new certificate\.
+If the connection is successful, the core device downloads a new MQTT core server certificate and restarts the local MQTT service\.
+At this point, all AWS IoT devices connected to the core are disconnected\.
+If the device is offline at the time of expiry, it does not receive the replacement certificate\.
+Any new attempts to connect to the core device are rejected\.
+Existing connections are not affected\.
+Devices cannot connect to the core until the connection to the Greengrass cloud service is restored and a new MQTT core server certificate can be downloaded\.

-The MQTT core server certificate expires, by default, in 7 days\.
-You can set the expiration to any value between 7 and 30 days\.
+You can set the expiration to any value between 7 and 30 days, depending on your needs\.
+More frequent rotation requires more frequent cloud connection\.
+Less frequent rotation can pose security concerns\.
+If you want to set the certificate expiration to a value higher than 30 days, contact AWS Support\.

  When the MQTT core server certificate expires, any attempt to validate the certificate fails\.
 The device must be able to detect the failure and terminate the connection\.
-Existing connections are not affected\.
-When the certificate expires, the AWS IoT Greengrass core device attempts to connect to the Greengrass cloud service to obtain a new certificate\.
-If the connection is successful, the AWS IoT Greengrass core device downloads a new MQTT core server certificate and restarts the local MQTT service\.
-At this point, all AWS IoT devices connected to the core are disconnected\.

-If there is no internet connection when the AWS IoT Greengrass core attempts to get a new MQTT core server certificate, AWS IoT devices are unable to connect to the AWS IoT Greengrass core until the connection to the Greengrass cloud service is restored and a new MQTT core server certificate can be downloaded\.

-When AWS IoT devices are disconnected from a core, they have to wait a short period of time and then attempt to reconnect to the AWS IoT Greengrass core device\.

 ## AWS IoT Greengrass Cipher Suites<a name="gg-cipher-suites"></a>